Getting Started

 Secondary Grading Procedures

-Teachers are expected to give at least two grades per week in each course.
+Instructors are expected to give at least two grades per week in each course.
 Student eligibility reports are run on Monday morning.

 PowerSchool is the official grade book and should reflect the student’s current grade in the course.
 The grades and pacing/student progress in Courseware may or may not match the grade and pacing/student progress in PowerSchool.
 Parents are responsible for monitoring grades in PowerSchool.